jrblevin/markdown-mode/README.md

-    and save the result in the file `basename.html`, where `basename` is the name of the Markdown file with the extension removed.  *Export and View:* press <kbd>C-c C-c v</kbd> to export the file and view it in a browser.  **For both export commands, the output file will be overwritten without notice.**
-    *Open:* <kbd>C-c C-c o</kbd> will open the Markdown source file directly using `markdown-open-command`.
+    and save the result in the file `basename.html`, where `basename` is the name of the Markdown file with the extension removed.  *Export and View:* press <kbd>C-c C-c v</kbd> to export the file and view it in a browser.  *Open:* <kbd>C-c C-c o</kbd> will open the Markdown source file directly using `markdown-open-command`.
+    *Live Export*: Press <kbd>C-c C-c l</kbd> to turn on `markdown-live-preview-mode` to view the exported output
+    side-by-side with the source Markdown. **For all export commands, the output file will be overwritten without notice.**
+    `markdown-live-preview-window-function` can be customized to open
+    in a browser other than `eww`.

     To summarize: